“Whoever is generous to the poor lends to the Lord,

 and He will repay him for his deed.”

 Dear St. Andrew’s Family,

-Thank you for your fantastic response to the sermon this past week (You can watch or listen to it on our website).
+Thank you for your fantastic response to the sermon this past week.
 As promised, here is further information about Greta Johnson and the project.

 Having grown up on Rose Lane, Margaretta “Greta” Johnson has always known St. Andrew’s Church, or as it is known in the local African-American community, “the Brown Church.”
 She and her sisters, Shelby, Wanda, and Annalee, along with her mother, Margaret Green, have known you as well.
 The sisters all worked in the nursery of St. Andrew’s before the Ministry Center was built.
 Some of you were rocked and bounced on their knees.
 Their mother, Margaret, was a caretaker for a parishioner’s mother as the mother came to the end of her life.
 This is a family that has cared for us from the cradle to the grave.